cran-task-views/MixedModels/MixedModels.md

 **Authors**: Ben Bolker, Michael Agronah, Julia Piaskowski

 *Mixed models* are a broad class of statistical models used to analyze data where observations can be assigned *a priori* to discrete groups, and where the parameters describing the differences between groups are treated as random variables.
-They are also described as *multilevel*, or *hierarchical*,  models; *longitudinal* data are often analyzed in this framework.
+They are also described as *mixed-effects*, *multilevel*, or *hierarchical*, models; *longitudinal* data are often analyzed in this framework.
+In econometrics, longitudinal or cross-sectional time series data are often referred to as *panel data* and classes of model to analyse this data, referred to as *panel data models*, can be also considered as mixed models.
 Mixed models can be fitted in either frequentist or Bayesian frameworks.

 **Scope**: only including models that incorporate *continuous* (usually although not always Gaussian) latent variables; this excludes packages that handle hidden Markov Models, finite (discrete) mixture models, latent Markov models, etc.